arkane-systems/genie/genie/docs/readme.md

 While not compulsory, it is recommended that you shut down and restart the WSL distro before using genie again after you have used _genie -u_.
 See BUGS, below, for more details.

+### WARNING: TIMING OUT

+If _genie_ (1.31+) seems to be blocked at the

+`"Waiting for systemd...!!!!!"`

+stage, this is because of the new feature in 1.31 that waits for all _systemd_ services/units to have started up before continuing, to ensure that they have started before you try and do anything that might require them.
+(I.e., it waits for the point at which a normal Linux system would have given you a login prompt.)
+It does this by waiting for _systemd_ to reach the "running" state.

+If it appears to have blocked, wait until the timeout (by default, 180 seconds) and run `systemctl status`.
+The usual cause of this problem is that one or more _systemd_ units are not starting properly, in which case the _systemd_ state shown will be "degraded", or another state other than "running".
+If this is the case, fixing or disabling those units such that _systemd_ can start properly will also allow _genie_ to start properly.

 ## RECOMMENDATIONS

 Once you have this up and running, I suggest disabling via systemctl the _getty@tty1_ service (since logging on and using WSL is done via ptsen, not ttys).